pravinmenghani1/ai-ops-with-amazon-q-business/README.md

     <img src="images/aiops-chatbot-test-0.png" width="750">

 3. [Enable public access on an Amazon S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/configuring-block-public-access-bucket.html).
-Note that this is done for testing purpose only, check your organization policies before performing this test.
+This is done for testing purpose only, check your organization policies before performing this test.
 For this demo we have used a bucket named `aiops-chatbot-demo`.

 4. Return to AIOps Chatbot and enter a question such as:  Do I have any S3 bucket with public access?
 Provide the bucket prefix to narrow down the search.